Skip to main content

 Configuration

-After obtaining the project code, how do we build this application into a cloud development application that supports one-click deployment?
+With the project code ready, how can we build this application into a cloud development application that supports one-click deployment?

-The following steps will explain how to build a Cloud Development application through configuration.
+The following will introduce step by step how to build a cloud development application through configuration.

 Configuring Application Basic Information